ShareitaGautam/iphone_sales_analytics/README.md

 └── screenshots
 Summary

-In this project we built a small data engineering pipeline that:
+In this project we built a simple data engineering pipeline that:

 Reads raw sales data from CSV files